 T Levels are delivered by many schools and colleges.
-They are taught full time and include an industry placement, with up to three employers, for a minimum of 315 hours (approximately 45 days).
+They are taught full time and include an industry placement, with up to two employers (or three if part of an employer network), for a minimum of 315 hours (approximately 45 days).
 This can include up to 35 hours of work taster activities, delivered in an employment setting.
+T Levels are not currently available for adult learners.